The thermal backreaction of a scalar field in de Sitter spacetime: The thermal backreaction

 When $\frac{1}{2} \leq \nu < 1$, ${\cal C}_1 < 0$, which results to an increase in the expansion rate \eqref{ExpRate}.
 Consequently, there is a shift in the time of horizon exit which enables some additional modes to become superhorizon.
 Furthermore, the energy and pressure deviations become positive and negative respectively, indicating a further accelerated expansion.
 In contrast, for $1 < \nu \leq \frac{3}{2}$ we have exactly the opposite effects.
 Now ${\cal C}_1 >0$ so that the expansion rate decreases and some modes which where previously superhorizon now re-enter the causal patch.
 The reinsertion of these extra modes, should further produce thermal fluctuations of first order in $G$ to the power spectrum, along with the ones showcased in \cite{FotisAntonis2}.
 The vacuum energy is reduced since $\delta \rho <0$ while $\delta p >0$, thus the thermal backreaction slows the expansion.

 As $\nu \rightarrow 1^\pm$, the above effects amplify in both cases and in order to describe a physically accepted system, a cut-off for $\nu$ should be introduced.
 A reasonable bound should be read from \eq{ExpRate}.
 Since we want to interpret the thermal effects as fluctuations to the expansion of the universe, they should neither behave like or cancel the effect of the cosmological constant.
 Hence, we suppose that in general \bad GH^3 |\tau | | \nu \cot \left( \pi \nu \right) \left(1 + 12 \eta^{-1} - 6 \xi \right) | <1 \ead which is a non trivial inequality, as it contains two variables in terms of $m$ and $\xi$.
 In the massless limit, the above inequality reduces to $G H^3 |\tau| |{\cal C}_{1} | < 1$, which has no known analytic solutions for $\xi$, while its numerical analysis lies beyond the scope of this work.
+Notice that when $\xi > \frac{5}{48}$, we obtain a tachyonic mass which we consider to be unphysical.
+In the opposite regime, as $\xi \rightarrow 0$ and further down, the mass parameter becomes comparable to the dS scale and most slow-roll models would produce an inadequate inflationary period.
+In any case, these strong backreaction effects cannot be described by the iteration method used in this current work and thus \eq{Hdeviation} should be regarded as an effective result away from the $\n \rightarrow 1$ limit.